 Stell Cell Therapy for Cerebral Palsy

-Currently there is no real cure for cerebral palsy, so this is often the first question that is asked when new treatments emerge for CP.
-At this point, doctors are still skeptical about whether or not stem cells have the ability to cure CP, and the main goal of their research is to help reduce the number of disabilities caused by the condition and to possibly limit the amount of brain damage.
+There is no cure for cerebral palsy.
+This is often the first question that is asked when new treatments emerge for CP.
+At this point, some researchers are still skeptical about whether or not stem cells will cure CP.
+The main goal of their research is to help reduce the number of disabilities caused by the condition and to possibly limit the amount of brain damage.
 In a perfect scenario, stem cells would be able to stop brain damage before it even starts.
-However, stem cell research in regards to CP is still in its preliminary phases and results from human subjects are still years away.How Stem Cells can Treat Cerebral Palsy
+The possibility with stem cells is endless.
+But stem cell research for CP is still in its preliminary phases.
+Results from human subjects in the U.S. are still years away.How Stem Cells Can Treat Cerebral Palsy

-Stem cells are unique in the sense that they are known as unspecialized cells that have the ability to form into virtually any kind of specialized cell, including brain cells.
+Stem cells are unique in the sense that they are known as unspecialized cells that can form into virtually any kind of specialized cell, including brain cells.
 This process creates the opportunity to take the stem cells and manipulate them to replace the damaged myelin sheath and protect the neuron from dying, thus avoiding further brain damage.
 This process of taking unspecialized cells and transforming them is known as differentiation.
-Stem cells also have the ability to replicate themselves over and over again, creating a nearly endless amount to be used in research trials.What Types of Stem Cells are Used?
+Stem cells also can replicate themselves over and over again.
+This gives doctors a nearly endless amount to be used in research trials.What Types of Stem Cells Are Used?

 There are currently four different stem cells being used in trials for CP stem cell research.
 These four stem cells include: